arb/big-time/README.md

 [![belly-button-style](https://cdn.rawgit.com/continuationlabs/belly-button/master/badge.svg)](https://github.com/continuationlabs/belly-button)

 Reworking of [long-timeout](https://github.com/tellnes/long-timeout) that has more features, follows correct semver, and has unit tests.
-Big-Time is a custom timer class to allow really long values into `setTimeout` that are larger than Node would normally support (2^31-1).
+Big-Time is a custom timer class to allow really long values into `setTimeout` that are larger than JavaScript would normally support (2^31-1).

 ## Usage